-CNC PILOT 620/640, Software and features
+CNC PILOT 640, software and features

-This manual describes functions that are available in the CNC PILOT with NC software number 688945-03, 688946-01 and 688947-01.
+This manual describes functions that are available in the CNC PILOT with NC software number 688946-03 and 688947-03

 The programming of smart.
-Turn and DIN PLUS are not included in this manual.
+Turn and DIN PLUS is not included in this manual.
 These functions are described in the User's Manual for smart.
 Turn and DIN PLUS Programming (ID 685556-xx).
 Please contact HEIDENHAIN if you require a copy of this manual.

 The machine manufacturer adapts the features offered by the control to the capabilities of the specific machine tool by setting machine parameters.
-Therefore, some of the functions described in this manual may not be among the features provided by the CNC PILOT on your machine tool.
+Therefore, some of the functions described in this manual may not be among the features provided by the CNC PILOT on your machine tool